Steven Levinson

-Steven H. Levinson (born June 8, 1946 in Cincinnati, Ohio) is a former Associate Justice of the Supreme Court of Hawaii.
+Steven Henry Levinson (born June 8, 1946, in Cincinnati, Ohio) is a former Associate Justice of the Supreme Court of Hawaii.
 Levinson served his first term from 1992 to 2002 and was retained by the Judicial Selection Commission to serve a second ten-year term.
 He retired from the court, effective December 31, 2008.

 Education

 Upon graduating from his hometown Walnut Hills High School, Levinson attended Stanford University where he obtained his bachelor's degree in political science in 1968.
 He then went on to the University of Michigan where he obtained his doctorate of jurisprudence.

 Career

 In 1971, Levinson moved to Honolulu, Hawaii to work as a law clerk for his uncle Bernard Levinson, Associate Justice of the Hawaii State Supreme Court.
 In 1972, he joined the law firm Schutter, Levinson and O'Brien where he worked until 1976.
 From 1977 to 1989, Levinson worked at the law firm Damon, Key, Bocken, Leong and Kupchak where he became an associate and then a stockholder/director.
 It is from his private practice that Governor John Waihee appointed Levinson in 1989 to the Hawaii State Judiciary as a circuit court judge.
 Confident in his abilities, the governor elevated Levinson to the Hawaii State Supreme Court in 1992.
 Levinson was a member of the American Civil Liberties Union while serving on the bench.
 Levinson is a member of the Democratic Party of Hawaii.